Fort Madison Reverse Osmosis Water Treatment Facility

 - Local Governments

 - Public Utilities

-The City of Fort Madison placed into operation a new 5 mgd reverse osmosis water treatment facility in the summer of 2010.
+The City of Fort Madison placed into operation a new 5 mgd reverse osmosis water treatment facility.
 HR Green performed a pilot study to select the treatment technology, designed the new facility and provided construction administration and observation services.

 However, the City needed more than technical consulting to realize the goal of cleaner water; the City also needed help developing a plan to pay for this major improvement.
 To meet this need, HR Green integrated the services of our in-house planning staff with the process of design.
 More than merely “writing grants,” this approach brought the disciplines of engineering and urban planning together to accomplish the plant’s construction.
 HR Green’s planners helped the City to obtain more than $1.2 million in outside funding for the project, including federal appropriations funneled through the state of Iowa as part of an economic stimulus package.
 For the remaining project costs, HR Green worked with the City to establish a strategy for project financing.
 In total HR Green was able to secure $3 million in funding for Fort Madison.